"Read 500 pages [...] every week. That’s how knowledge builds up, like compound interest."

 - Warren Buffett

-At CTQ, everyone happens to be an avid reader, so reading a 500 word summary wasn't going to be difficult.
+At CTQ, everyone happens to be an avid reader, so reading a 3000 word summary of 15 mins reading time wasn't going to be difficult.
 But doing it without missing a day?
 Reading material that someone else had chosen?
 Now, this was a challenge.

-At the time of writing this post, 300 days have passed and we seem to have turned this into a habit.
-7 people read one book summary every day - there's a WhatsApp group to coordinate.
+Now, 600 days have passed and we have turned this into a habit.
+7 people read one book summary every day.
+There's a WhatsApp group to coordinate.
 Each posts a 'takeaway' from the reading as well.
-A month ago, we even felt the need to raise the stakes (things were too easy), so we've begun doing challenges related to the book's topic.
+A month into this experiment, we even felt the need to raise the stakes (things were too easy), so we've begun doing challenges related to the book's topic.
 "Write a post about this topic", "identify an Indian company that is like the company profiled in the book", "reflect on what you'd have done in such a situation" have been some of the "+1s" that have been attached to a day's reading.

-Oh, and in a nod to the Buffett quote above, we've called this the "Reading Compound".
+Oh, and in a nod to the Buffett quote above, we've called this the "Reading Compound", for this was a habit that brought compounding efforts for life.

 Why this has worked